nealcaren/CrisisOpportunity/markdown/social_organization.md

 economy, these groups were merged in 1911 to form the "National Urban League."
-All of these organizations had arisen as attempts to [399]{.pagenum}deal with the acute problems affecting the Negro population in New York.^[29.
-Paul E. Baker, *Negro-White Adjustment*, p.
+All of these organizations had arisen as attempts to [399]{.pagenum}deal with the acute problems affecting the Negro population in New York.^[Paul E. Baker, *Negro-White Adjustment*, p.
 21.]
 These problems were largely a function of the migration of large numbers of Negroes from the rural South to a metropolis (and the adjustments which this change involved) and the segregation of Negroes in New York into crowded, unhealthy residence districts in the